Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Related works

-In the works proposed in \cite{meng2020pruning,hoefler2021sparsity,frankle2018lottery}, they adopts the magnitude-based methods to prune the dense model and obtain the sparse inference substructure.
-For example, the RigL\cite{evci2020rigging} iteratively prunes the networks by selecting the parameters with Top-K magnitudes, and adds new connections by selecting the routes with Top-K gradient magnitudes.
-It's verified by these works that the magnitude is an effective measurement of the filter importance when finding the model preferred inference routes.
+In \cite{meng2020pruning,hoefler2021sparsity,frankle2018lottery}, magnitude-based methods are adopted to prune dense models and obtain sparse inference substructures.
+For example, RigL\cite{evci2020rigging} iteratively prunes networks by selecting parameters with the top-K magnitudes, and adds new connections by selecting routes with the top-K gradient magnitudes.
+These works verify that magnitude is an effective measurement of filter importance when identifying model-preferred inference routes.